DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2024-05-28-how-data-flows-through-the-service-line.md

 | mentor | Manage school placements and Claim funding for mentor training |

 DQT does not only hold teacher data.
 It also holds data on trainees and other people, such as widows and widowers, who collect their partner’s pension.

+Where one service uses the entity authored in another, the data is copied rather than accessed via an API.
+If data is changed in a downstream service, it is not passed back to the owning service.

 ### Data relationships